ngeor/blog/about.md

 ### 2019

+Update: the theme is based on [Twenty Seventeen].

 The custom made 2019 theme is inspired by the retro theme [K2].

 Code blocks and tables are still based on [minima].